 A legacy plan works by converting intent into structures, policies, and recurring decisions.
 It begins with goals and constraints, maps assets and control rights, and then stress-tests outcomes under adverse scenarios.

 From there, the plan assigns roles such as trustees and committees, sets distribution and investment policies, and establishes a review cadence.
-Tools like SuccessionLabX can quantify risk across external shocks, heir personality, and family dynamics to make the design less subjective.
+Tools like SuccessionLabX can helps surface risk across external shocks, heir personality, and family dynamics to make the design less subjective.

 Why is legacy planning important?